1. Home

 When should I get vaccinated?

-You should get a flu vaccine before flu viruses begin spreading in your community, since it takes about two weeks after vaccination for antibodies to develop in the body and provide protection against flu.
-Make plans to get vaccinated early in fall, before flu season begins.
-CDC recommends that people get a flu vaccine by the end of October.
-However, getting vaccinated early (for example, in July or August) is likely to be associated with reduced protection against flu infection later in the flu season, particularly among older adults.
-Vaccination should continue to be offered throughout the flu season, even into January or later.
-Children who need two doses of vaccine to be protected should start the vaccination process sooner, because the two doses must be given at least four weeks apart.
+You should get a flu vaccine before flu viruses begin spreading in your community since it takes about two weeks after vaccination for antibodies to develop in the body and provide protection against the flu.
+Make plans to get vaccinated early in the fall, before flu season begins.
+Vaccinations should continue to be offered throughout the flu season, even into January or later.

 Learn more Key Facts About Seasonal Flu Vaccine.